digitalocean/ceph_exporter/README.md

 We use Ceph's [official Golang client](https://github.com/ceph/go-ceph) to run commands on the cluster.

-This `ceph_exporter` branch currently supports the Nautilus, Octopus (untested), and Pacific releases.
+`ceph_exporter` is currently in use and tested against Nautilus, Pacific, and Reef.
 It might not work as expected with older or non-LTS versions of Ceph.

 ## Environment Variables